aathanor/ResearchSite/content/pri_complete_draft.md

 * Contextual patterns (weather conditions, seasonal timing, activities)
 * Word-patterns ("snow," "white," "cold," "winter," "frozen," "precipitation")

-The word-patterns {snow is white} areÂ **part of**Â this integrated constellation, not separate symbols that need to "refer to" it.
+The word-patterns {snow is white} areÃÂ **part of**ÃÂ this integrated constellation, not separate symbols that need to "refer to" it.

-**The reframed truth condition**: "Snow is white" is true if and only if {snow is white}âwhere the right side involves word-patterns-as-integrated-with-sensation-patterns within the snow-constellation, not isolated linguistic tokens.
+**The reframed truth condition**: "Snow is white" is true if and only if {snow is white}Ã¢ÂÂwhere the right side involves word-patterns-as-integrated-with-sensation-patterns within the snow-constellation, not isolated linguistic tokens.

 **Field's Translation Problem:**